 When borrowing money, don’t simply look for a loan with the lowest monthly repayment.
 Before you sign up, make sure you know the total cost of repaying the debt.

 The true cost of borrowing takes into account:

-and works out the total amount that you will have to pay to the lender.
+and works out the total amount you will have to pay to the lender.

 Deciding on the loan amount

-Before you go ahead and borrow any amount of money there are some important questions you need to ask yourself.
+Before you go ahead and borrow any money, there are some important questions you need to ask yourself.

 - Is whatever you want to spend the money on absolutely essential?

-- Could you either save up or use savings instead of borrowing?
+- Could you save up or use savings instead of borrowing?